-Our Global Employer of Record Platform™ and Global PEO service enables clients to run payroll in Denmark while HR services, tax, and compliance management matters are lifted from their shoulders onto ours.
+Our comprehensive solution and Global PEO service enables customers to run payroll in Denmark while HR services, tax, and compliance management matters are lifted from their shoulders onto ours.
 As a Global PEO expert, we manage employment contract best practices, statutory and market norm benefits, and employee expenses, as well as severance and termination if required.
 We also keep you apprised of changes to local employment laws in Denmark.

 Danish companies tend to have flat management structures and there is an emphasis on teamwork and consensus building.
 Meetings are open and workers are encouraged to contribute their ideas to the discussion.
 There is also a clear division between work and social life, and flexible work hours are not uncommon as most families have both parents in the workforce.
 Danes value modesty and they have a great sense of humor.
 They tend to be informal and extroverted at work, and they are highly egalitarian.
 They are not accustomed to working long hours, but have a reputation for hard work and making the most of the time they are in the office.